Rugz007/tswd-portfolio-templates/final-project-part-two.md

 The target audience for *this story* is potential investors and software developers who are looking for a solution to the technical debt problem.
 The story is a pitch for the startup.

+The Approach: Each of the three software engineers has a different level of experience and works in a different type of company.
+This diversity ensures that the feedback is comprehensive and covers a wide range of perspectives.

 1. Software Engineer #1:
     - **Demographics**: 28-year-old
     - **Experience**: 5 years in the software industry